Cowen slashes price target on United Airlines Holdings Inc. [UAL] – find out why.

-United Airlines Holdings Inc. [NASDAQ: UAL] stock went on a downward path that fall over -4.18% on Monday, amounting to a one-week price decrease of less than -8.00%.
-The company report on January 25, 2021 that United Launches Industry-Exclusive Technology to Ease the Burden of COVID-19 Travel Restrictions.
+United Airlines Holdings Inc. [NASDAQ: UAL] stock went on a downward path that fall over -6.02% on Friday, amounting to a one-week price decrease of less than -5.10%.
+The company report on January 27, 2021 that United Makes Hawaii Travel Easier with Expanded COVID Testing and Pre-Clearance Program.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.